cecid/hermes-docs/docs/source/index.rst

 developed as the de facto standard for organizations to exchange information electronically on private networks.
-EDI is running on private networks and based on a cryptic protocol, which makes implementation complicated, expensive, and inflexible.
-These disadvantages limit the EDI usage to very large organizations only.
+EDI is running on private networks and based on a cryptic protocol, which makes implementation complicated, expensive, and not extensible.
+These disadvantages have limited the EDI usage to very large organizations only.
 Hermes is designed to use the Internet, Public Key Infrastructure (PKI), and XML technologies to replace the EDI as a more affordable and flexible solution.
 Hermes supports mainstream